michaelhein39/BERTweet-MBTI/README.md

 - Designs and trains two types of classification models: 16-way and 4-headed binary
 - Calculates initial evaluation metrics for each model
-- No pre-existing codebase was used here, but libraries are used extensively